Blog

 Does my dog have Separation Anxiety?

 Does your dog bark, whine or scratch at the door when you leave?
 Do you come home to destruction or has your dog even toileted inside?
-If so your dog may be showing separation-related behaviour or even anxiety.
+If so your dog may be showing separation-related behaviours.

 'Separation-related behaviour' is the label used to describe behaviours that occur when dogs are left by their owners.
-These behaviours can be related to fear, anxiety, over-attachment, or lack of stimulation, so identifying the motivation behind the behaviour can help us help your dog
+These behaviours can be related to fear/distress, frustration, noise sensitivity or lack of stimulation, so the first step is to identify the motivation behind the behaviour.

 Distressed dogs can show signs such as: